 A few weeks passed by and then I remembered another place I had always seen commercials for, Cancer Treatment Centers of America (CTCA).
 I checked it out and made a phone call.
 I spoke with Karen Rivera, a lovely lady who is an Oncology Information Specialist at CTCA.
 She was an angel.
 She provided me with information about CTCA and the treatments they offer.
 CTCA had what I was looking for and I was interested.
 Unfortunately, because I had selected an insurance plan through work that had a lower level of coverage, I didn’t have the flexibility to treat out of network at CTCA.
 But my managers and the benefits team at the company I work for helped me select another insurance plan.
 It would allow me to come to CTCA for treatment, helping cover my treatment costs.

 I called Karen back and we got the process rolling.
 Karen helped make travel arrangements for my mom and me to come to CTCA at Midwestern Regional Medical Center in Zion, Illinois.
 So we flew to Chicago early that August.
 I’ll never forget, a limo picked us up at the airport.
 I had never been in a limo before, so that was cool.
 The driver took us to the hospital and as soon as my mom and I walked in the front doors, I knew this was the place I needed to be.
 That day, I met with my nurse navigator Roxanne and she explained how things would go for my evaluation and consultation.
 I first met with Dr. Glynis Vashi, who is an intake physician at the hospital.
 Then I started all of the testing—a bone scan, CT scan and PET/CT scan to make sure the diagnosis I received was accurate and that the cancer hadn’t spread anywhere else.
-Next I met with all of the people who would provide me with supportive, or complementary, therapies.
+Next I met with all of the people who would provide me with integrative oncology services.
 Then I met with my medical oncologist, Dr. Robert Levin.
 We discussed my treatment options.
 Everything was coming together the way I needed it to.
 My treatment plan was in place and I was ready to fight.

 My treatment at CTCA

 That weekend, after my evaluation and consultation, my mom and I stayed in town and participated in day trips to local attractions the hospital organized for patients and their families.
 We went on a boat ride and to the Bristol Renaissance Faire.
-That was the best thing because it really helped take our minds off what I was about to go through the next week —beginning my pancreatic cancer treatment.
+That was the best thing because it really helped take our minds off what I was about to go through the next week—beginning my pancreatic cancer treatment.